ibm-cloud-docs/codeengine/app-tutorial.md

     myapp-huv70-2-deployment-745589dbf5-fs8cd  myapp-huv70-2  2/2      Running      0         75s
     ```
     {: screen}

-    Wait a few minutes, as it can take a few minutes for your app to scale to zero.
-    {: note}

 3. Run the **`application get`** command again and notice that the value for `Running instances` scaled to zero.
 When the application is finished running, the number of running instances automatically scales to zero, if the `--min-scale` option is set to `0`, which is the default value.